nsidc/polarstereo-reformat/nsidc0081/README.md

 ## Usage

-The `nsidc0081` directory contains two scripts for converting [Near-Real-Time DMSP SSMIS Daily Polar Gridded Sea Ice Concentrations, Version 2](https://nsidc.org/data/nsidc-0081)
+The `nsidc0081` directory contains a python script which converts [Near-Real-Time DMSP SSMIS Daily Polar Gridded Sea Ice Concentrations, Version 2](https://nsidc.org/data/nsidc-0081)
 NetCDF data to the original binary format from earlier versions.
 The script is written in `python`.

-The script takes the path to an NetCDF file as an argument and produces binary files corresponding to sea ice concentration estimates from DMSP satellite (e.g., `f16`, `f17`, 'f18') contained in the NetCDF file.
+The script takes the path to an NetCDF file as an argument and produces binary files corresponding to sea ice concentration estimates from DMSP satellite (e.g., `f16`, `f17`, `f18`) contained in the NetCDF file.

 The script produces outputs in the directory from which the program was invoked.